 In our busy daily lives, we spend most of our time on work, relationships, and fun activities, but we often forget to care for ourselves.
 Have you ever wondered why some friends always seem positive and energetic, while you often feel stressed, anxious, and struggle to focus?
 This might be a sign that you’re not getting enough sleep.

-This study doesn’t focus on why sleep is important.
+This study does not focus on why sleep is important.
 Instead, it investigates the sleeping behavior of individuals through comprehensive data exploration techniques, aiming to identify patterns and trends that influence sleep quality and duration.
 The goal is to present the story behind the data in a way that allows people without prior knowledge to easily understand it through graphs and analysis, without the need for detailed explanations.